sam-rice/overlook-hotel/README.md

 From the admin view, a user can search all guests by name, remove a future booking, and create a new booking for that guest.
 Information on occupancy rates for the given day are also dynamically presented here.

-To use the admin interface, use the following credentials to log in:
+To use the admin interface, use the following credentials to log in:\
-username: manager
+username: manager\
 password: overlook2021

-To use the guest interface, use the following credentials to log in:
+To use the guest interface, use the following credentials to log in:\
-username: customer1
+username: customer1\
-password: overlook2021
+password: overlook2021\
-* the number in the customer's username represents the customer's id number coming from the endpoint.
+note: The number in the customer's username represents the customer's id number coming from the endpoint.
 Any number between 1 and 50 can be used.

 ### Guest View
 ![user-view-gif](https://user-images.githubusercontent.com/108169988/202003087-a0d0559c-e9ee-4567-8092-511ed2b3bc32.gif)